cryptosphere/boulangerie-rails/README.md

 => "1b942ba242e9d39ce838d03652091695eb1fef93d35d9454498ca970a8827e8f"
 ```

-*NOTE: Do not use this key!
+*NOTE: Do not use this key (i.e. `1b942b`)!
 Make your own!*

-The names of the keys (e.g. `key0`, `key1`) are arbitrary, but all new Macaroons
-will use the key whose ID was passed in as the `key_id` option to
-`Boulangerie#initialize`.
-This allows for key rotation, i.e. periodically you can
-add a new key, and Macaroons minted under an old key will still verify.

-Rotating keys is good security practice and you should definitely take advantage of it.

-You'll also need to create a `config/boulangerie_schema.yml` file that
+You'll also need to create schema files for the domain objects you intend to
+restrict access to via Macaroons, e.g. `config/boulangerie/photos_schema.yml`.

-contains the schema for your Macaroons.
-Here is a basic schema that will
+Here is a basic schema that will add `not-before` and `expires` timestamp
-add `not-before` and `expires` timestamp assertions on your Macaroons:
+assertions on your Macaroons:

 ```yaml
 ---